RWTH-HPC/sx-aurora-offloading/docs/usage.md

 clang -fopenmp -fopenmp-targets=aurora-nec-veort-unknown -Xopenmp-target "-Xlinker -fopenmp-static" input.c -o program
 ```

-!!! warning
+!!! danger
     Static linking is currently experimental and the wrapper tool will not forward arguments to the linker from Clang.

-## Note on User Code and Performance
+!!! warning
     Due to limitations with the VEO API, target regions which are nested in a
     parallel region are not executed in parallel but one after the other (with the
     order being determined by which thread in the parallel region calls
     libomptarget first, and thus non-deterministic).

 --8<-- "includes/abbreviations.md"